All Episodes

 This is interesting, Chris.

-Here I am as a guest on a national cable show hosted by you, a notorious left winger.
+Here I am as a guest on a national cable show hosted by you, a notorious left-winger.

 I am appearing willingly.

-Yet, Mrs. Edwards, so glad you called, so nice to talk to you, so nice that your husband has your skirt to hide behind.
+So nice that your husband has your skirt to hide behind.

 Your husband refuses to appear on Fox News in any format because he considers them hostile.

-He considers them invalid, and yet he sends you out to criticize me because I'm appearing on an enemy network.
+And yet he sends you out to criticize me because I'm appearing on an enemy network.

 So nice to have you call in, Mrs. Edwards, so that your husband can send you out to fight his battles.